Corner modes in non-Hermitian next-nearest-neighbor hopping model: Results

-Moreover, we also analyze the eigenvalue spectrum choosing a fixed value of $m_0$.
+Moreover, we also analyze the eigenvalue spectrum, choosing a fixed value of $m_0$.
 As discussed before, we obtain four corner states when $3 \gamma_2^2<m_0<4 + 5 \gamma_2^2 $.
 The corresponding eigenvalue spectrum and LDOS, when the system exhibits four corner states, remain qualitatively the same as depicted in Fig.~\ref{fig:NHELDOSNN} for the first NN case.
 Thus, we do not repeat that analysis here.
 Rather, we choose the value of $m_0$ in such a way that we obtain sixteen corner states.
 For this case, we show the real part of the eigenvalue spectrum ${\rm Re}[E_m]$ close to ${\rm Re}[E]=0$ as a function of the state index $m$ in Fig.~\ref{fig:NHELDOSNNN}(a), for a system obeying OBC.
 One can note the existence of sixteen states at ${\rm Re}[E]=0$, which corresponds to localized corner modes.
 The finite separation from the exact ${\rm Re}[E]=0$ can be attributed to the finite size effect.
 Nevertheless, in Fig.~\ref{fig:NHELDOSNNN}(b), we illustrate the eigenvalue spectrum in the ${\rm Re}[E]\mhyphen{\rm Im}[E]$ plane where the CS manifests itself in the symmetric profile of real energy.
 The corner modes are marked by the red dot.
-The line gap feature behaves in the similar way like the previous case.
+The line gap feature behaves in a similar way to the previous case.
 The corner modes have both real and imaginary parts of the eigenvalue equal to zero.
 We also illustrate the site-resolved LDOS distribution in Fig.~\ref{fig:NHELDOSNNN}(c).
 We find that the corner modes are mostly localized at only one corner of the 2D system, similar to the first NN hopping case.
+Furthermore, we also observe the signature of higher-order skin effect of the bulk states.
+To highlight this, we depict the LDOS associated with a bulk state in the inset of Fig.~\ref{fig:NHELDOSNNN}(c).
+It is evident that the bulk state is localized at the corners of the system.